 The USE DATABASE command switches the current process to the specified namespace and its associated database.
 This allows you to change namespaces within SQL.
 The DATABASE keyword is optional.

-is the name of the desired namespace and corresponding directory that contains the database files.
+The specified dbname is the name of the desired namespace and corresponding directory that contains the database files.
 Specify dbname as an identifier.
 Namespace names are not case-sensitive.
 For further information on using namespaces, see Namespaces and Databases in the Orientation Guide for Server-Side Programming.

 If the specified dbname does not exist, InterSystems IRIS issues an SQLCODE -400 error.